reslear/sublime-merge-github/README.md

 **11.10.2022**
 - Azure support
-- single quotes for commit and brunch
+- single quotes for commit and branch

 **18.05.2021**
 - add 🔗 (chain emoji) for better visual ux